The Love Island library: These are all the Love Islanders with book deals

 During the pandemic Dr Alex became the only influencer many people wanted to follow due to his helpful advice on staying mentally well and for showcasing just how amazing the NHS is.

-Yes Anton is really releasing a book.
-He recently announced his first book “50 Steps to the Best Version of Yourself” would be released in August this year.
+Yes Anton really released a book.
+He announced his first book “50 Steps to the Best Version of Yourself” would be released in August last year.

 The self-help book is part autobiographical and aims to help people who are “struggling with their wellbeing and fitness”.